evkx/evkx.github.io/content/models/byd/atto_3/Atto_3/_index.md

 Two different screen setups are available on the BYD Atto 3.

 The standard layout has the following configuration.
-Behind the steering wheel is a digital instrument cluster, and on the right part, there is a multifunction screen.
+Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
 The  screen behind the steering wheel mounted into the dashboard is 5 inches large.
 The touch screen on the dashboard's center  is 12,8 inches large.

 The optional Design layout has the following configuration.
-Behind the steering wheel is a digital instrument cluster, and on the right part, there is a multifunction screen.
+Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
 The  screen behind the steering wheel mounted into the dashboard is 5 inches large.
 The touch screen on the dashboard's center  is 15,6 inches large.

 <figur>